wittler-github/A_MD_Analysis_of_Insulin/README.md

 #### Further explanation, typo and  data corrections for Thesis "A Molecular Dynamics Analysis of Insulin", all are however consistent, please email me if seeing any discrepancy:

+#### Further explanations or elaboration:

+#### Typos or miswritten statements:

-*p. x: Broken link "0" in sentence "Nomenclature for residue selection of domain atoms or analytical property.
+* p. x: Broken link "0" in sentence "Nomenclature for residue selection of domain atoms or analytical property.
 For atom, atom-selection and amino-acid name abbreviations and colouring, see 0" refers to Appendix A.

 * p.
 23 line 3,8(from below): Gutmann et al. refers here to reference 165 not 70.